Last Updated: June 3, 2026

 Expand the Fixed Units summary task.

-Apply the Work theme to the Task Form view on the bottom of the split window.
+Apply the Work theme to the Task Form view at the bottom of the split window.

 Then open the Assign Resources dialog box, Resources tab / Assign Resources command.
-This is the only floating dialog box in Microsoft Project.
+This is the only floating dialog box in Microsoft Project, meaning you can always keep it open at the side of your Microsoft Project window, and the contents of the dialog box will reflect the task selected.

 Tip